n-mounier/bGWAS/README.md

 :arrow\_right: ESHG poster is available [here](doc/P17.051.A_NinonMounier.pdf).

-:information\_source: `bGWAS` has been updated to version 1.0.2.
+:information\_source: `bGWAS` has been updated to version 1.0.3.
+This update should solve the compatibility issues that arose with more recent R versions, but does not affect the analyses results.
+Note that you might need to update some packages to be able to continue using `bGWAS`.
 :warning: 28/10/2019 : The variance of the prior effects has been modified.
-If you used a previous version of the package, please re-run yout analysis using this new version to get more accurate results.
+If you used a previous version of the package, please re-run your analysis using this new version to get more accurate results.
-Check the [NEWS](NEWS.md) to learn more about what has been modified\!
+Check the [NEWS](NEWS.md) to learn more about what has been modified!

 :warning: If you downloaded the Z-Matrix files before 20/08/2019, they are now obsolete and you will not be able to use them with the newest